 At a previous school, I sponsored a student-run book club (an 11th grader did it for her CAS community service project).
 I loved this club especially because I was just another member of the group since the student was the facilitator.

-The student facilitator (we’ll call her Ella) had a cool idea for it that I really loved.
+The student facilitator (we’ll call her Emily) had a cool idea for it that I really loved.
 She did a theme each week.
 The students in the club nominated different themes on little slips of paper at the beginning of the club.
 If they thought of a new theme, they could add it to the bowl at any time.
-Each week, Ella drew a paper from a bowl to see what the next week’s theme would be.
+Each week, Emily drew a paper from a bowl to see what the next week’s theme would be.
 Themes included: humor, dystopia, blue covers, annoying characters, etc.

 I remember one theme–plays–was not very popular among the members the week we had to discuss those.
 The books discussed could be current reads, books read specifically to fit the theme, or books they read in the past; the members did not have to read them that week.
 I talked about The Crucible, which I hadn’t read since high school and had to review before I could talk about it.